CultivateHQ/cultivateHQ.com/source/posts/2015-08-13-add-basic-authentication-to-a-phoenix-application.markdown

 Now the problem at hand is, we want to make the `GET` request to `/`, but we need to add the `authorization` header into our request.
 With the pipe operator (`|>`), this becomes quite an easy task actually.
-We simply add in an addition line for setting our request header:
+We simply add in an additional line for setting our request header:

 ```elixir
 put_req_header("authorization", "Basic " <> Base.encode64("admin:secret"))